How the Pro’s Trade Using the CCI Trading System

 The more profitable exit strategy is to take profits when the CCI touches the +200 level.
 However, since the market will only occasionally give us such big trading opportunities we need to have a backup plan.

 As soon as the CCI indicator turns below the zero level, we want to exit our trade.
 The first sign that the rally is running out of steam is when the CCI indicator crosses below the zero line.

 Note** the above was an example of a BUY trade using our CCI trading strategy PDF.
 Use the same rules for a SELL trade – but in reverse.
 In the figure below, you can see an actual SELL trade example.

 The overarching principles of the CCI strategy can be applied to your own trading strategy as well.
 All markets move in cycles, so we recommend using the CCI indicator in combination with higher time frames as this will yield better trading performance according to our backtesting results.

 If you got value from the CCI trading strategy PDF, please don’t be shy to share it with others.
-It feels good to do the right thing, so go ahead and to the right thing and you’ll have your heart fill with joy.
+It feels good to do the right thing, so go ahead and do the right thing and you’ll have your heart filled with joy.

 Thank you for reading!